 Happy Trails Kennels

-At the end our tour guide Lisa got a picture of the group.
+At the end, our tour guide, Lisa, got a picture of the group.

-Even though it was around dinner time we still had about 6 hours of daylight left.
+Even though it was around dinner time, we still had about 6 hours of daylight left.
 Time for our next excursion!

 Yanert Glacier by Helicopter

-We saw some wildlife on the ride including Caribou and Dall sheep.
+We saw some wildlife on the ride, including Caribou and Dall sheep.
 We saw a beaver damn creating a high-altitude lake.
-Eventually, the terrain changed and we were in the heart of the mountain range. the views were breathtaking.
+Eventually, the terrain changed, and we were in the heart of the mountain range.
+The views were breathtaking.
 Eventually, we landed on the ice near a blue-white pool of water and got out for a look around.

 The landscape reminded me of something I would have seen in a science fiction movie.
-Rivers of water carving channels in the ice only to plunge into a hole not to be seen again.
+Rivers of water carve channels in the ice only to plunge into a hole not to be seen again.
 Bridges of ice are prone to collapse if you walk on them.
 What an incredible experience it was.

 Denali National Park Tour

-Denali means ‘the great one’ in the local tongue.
-For many years the mountain itself was called Mt McKinley after our 25th president William McKinley.
-This was a gesture at the time to get his support for the area and in fact, he never once even visited Alaska.
-Eventually, the park was named Denali and then as soon as 2015 the name was finally changed officially back to Denali (over the objections of McKinley’s home state of Ohio).
+Denali means β€˜the great one’ in the local tongue.
+For many years, the mountain was called Mt McKinley after our 25th president, William McKinley.
+This was a gesture at the time to get his support for the area; he never once even visited Alaska.
+Eventually, the park was named Denali, and then, as soon as 2015, the name was finally changed officially back to Denali (over the objections of McKinley’s home state of Ohio).

 We got back to the lodge late in the afternoon.
-That evening we took in the ‘Cabin Evening’ – a dinner served by singing waiters who told the stories of the early days in Alaska.
-Fun was had by all.
-That evening I woke up around 1 PM and actually confirmed it did eventually get dark outside.
+That evening, we took in the β€˜Cabin Evening’ – a dinner served by singing waiters who told the stories of the early days in Alaska.
+All had fun.
+That evening, I woke up around 1 PM and confirmed it eventually got dark outside.
 My next check at 4:30 AM showed it to be mid-morning already!
 Wild.

 Train Ride South

-We had a late start the next day and boarded the train around 12:30 PM for the 4 hour trip to Talkeetna.
-We boarded at the Denali Park Headquarters and our tour bus followed us to pick us up at our destination.
+We had a late start the next day and boarded the train around 12:30 PM for the 4-hour trip to Talkeetna.
+We boarded at the Denali Park Headquarters, and our tour bus followed us to pick us up at our destination.